-Two official transcripts in sealed envelopes are required from each college or university previously attended.
+Official transcripts in sealed envelopes are required from each college or university previously attended.
 Students should arrange to have official transcripts sent at the same time applications are submitted.
 Transcripts should be sent directly to the university Admissions and Records Office.
-One copy of each transcript will then be forwarded to the academic unit offering the degree or credential program, and the other official transcript will be retained in the student's permanent record file for use by both the Admissions and Records Office and the Graduate Studies Office.